cybensis/SPT-VR/README.md

     2. For primary weapons, bring your right hand to your shoulder and press the right grip.
     3. Use the radial menu by holding the right grip at your shoulder.
 - **Quick Slot Items:** Open the radial menu by bringing your left hand to your chest and holding the left grip.
-- **Interactions with objects:**
+- **Interacting with doors/containers/bodies/loose loot/etc:** There are two different ways to interact with the aforementioned objects:
-    1. Use the menu by looking at the object and navigating with the right joystick.
+	1. Through a menu by looking at the object, which will bring up the menu where you're looking, then using the right joystick you can navigate it and use the **A** button to select an option, or
+	2. You can bring your left hand up to the object and press the left grip to perform the primary operation, or with loose loot you can hold the left grip to pick it up and bringing it over your left shoulder and releasing will place it in your inventory if there is room
-    2. Physically interact by bringing your hand to the object and pressing the left grip.
+- **Toggle head visor/night vision:** These can be toggled by bringing the left hand up to your head and pressing the left grip

 ### **Menus & Menu Interactions**
+- **Select:** To interact with menu items, buttons, etc, press the **A** button while hovering over it with your laser pointer.
 - **Open Inventory:** Press **X** while in a raid.
 - **Open Menu:** Press **Y** while in a raid.
 - **Dragging Items:** Hold the right trigger to move items.
+- **Opening Item Sub-Menu:** While hovering over an item, hold down the **A** button and it will bring up a dropdown menu for said item.
+- **Opening Item Display Window:** To open the items display window, double tab **A** while hovering over it.
+- **Quick Equip:** While holding the left grip, pressing the **A** button on an item will automatically equip it to its respective slot.
-- **Quick Equip/Transfer:** Use the **A** button with left or right grip, respectively.
+- **Quick Transfer Item:** While holding the right grip, pressing the **A** button on an item will automatically transfer it in or out of your inventory.

+### **Configuring your experience**
+If you go into the Tarkov settings menu, you will see a VR tab, which allows you to modify some of the VR specific settings.

 ---
 ## FPS/Graphics Guide